craftyjs/craftyjs.github.com/tutorial/getting-started/how-crafty-works.md

 # What does a Crafty game look like

-Entities are the basic building blocks in Crafty.
+An **entity** is the basic building block of Crafty.
 Everything in your game that needs to interact with the world is an entity.
 A player entity could look like this:

 {% highlight javascript %}
 Crafty.e("2D, DOM, Twoway").twoway(3);
 {% endhighlight %}

-This creates an entity that is positioned in the 2D world, is drawn to the stage using DOM elements and can be moved left and right using the arrow keys at a speed of 3 pixls pr frame.
+This creates an entity that is positioned in the 2D world, is drawn to the stage using DOM elements and can be moved left and right using the arrow keys at a speed of 3 pixels per frame.
-If this seems a little magic to you it is because I haven't introduced you to components yet.
+This seems magical until you are introduced to components.

-A component is a reusable piece of functionality that can be added to one or more entities.
-You can add components when the entity is created, as we did above, or at any later point.
+A **component** is a reusable piece of functionality that can be added to one or more entities.
+You can add components when the entity is created, as we did above with _TwoWay_, or at any later point.
 Components can even add more components to its host entity.
 The following component moves its entity to a random place on the stage:

 {% highlight javascript %}